tsbertalan/CarND-MPC-Project/README.md

 1. Receive data from simulator.
 Data consists of
   a. x and y points for road center in map (global) coordinates, and
   b. current car (x, y, ψ, v)
+2. Convert v from mi/h to m/s.
-2. Make transformation from map to vehicle coordinates.
+3. Make transformation from map to vehicle coordinates.
-3. Transform road center points to vehicle coordinates.
+4. Transform road center points to vehicle coordinates.
-4. Fit a polynomial in vehicle coordinates.
+5. Fit a polynomial in vehicle coordinates.
-5. Request MPC solution (d, a).
+6. Request MPC solution (d, a).

 Computing MPC solution (and the projected solution) in vehicle coordinates helps to avoid singularities -- i.e., for short-time projections,